kuldeep23907/Top-Level/Machu/README.md

 *	they contribute crowd-watching results to _Picchu_'s open blockchain database;
 *	the results can be used for many purposes: crop protection, deforestation monitoring, natural disaster watching, infrastructure surveillance , agriculture practices encouragement etc. Each purpose has its own transparent "watcher reputation engine" adapted to the purpose and located on the same blockchain;
 *	the watching tools may be developed independently use any source of satellite data: GEE, Sinergise, etc.

+# The technical contributions of blockchain
+## The blockchains
+Let's keep in mind that the purpose of _Machu-Picchu_ (and of IBISA) is to reduce drastically the operating costs of crop risk-sharing and by this, to protect the revenues of smallholder farmers and breeders against weather risks.
+This is achieved using Earth Observation and blockchain.

+Today, _Machu-Picchu_ blockchain programmers can test their code by using as examples of concrete (and anonymous) data of [300 paying farmers in India](https://github.com/Machu-Pichu/Top-Level/blob/master/20200908%20Localised%20Tamil%20Nadu%20farmers.csv.txt) and [3600 pre-registered breeders in Niger](https://github.com/Machu-Pichu/Top-Level/blob/master/20200908%20Localised%20Niger%20Breeders.csv.txt).
+This data is available in Github.

+In final, we see _Machu-Picchu_ as an ecosystem composed with several interoperable blockchains:
+*	The main blockchain is _Machu_, that contains members of the risk-sharing community.
+This is the one that will be implemented in priority in my Final Project.
+*	The secondary blockchain is _Picchu_, managing the crowd-watching using Earth Observation.
+This project is too complicated for my current level of proficiency.
+I'll tackle it after the Bootcamp, and if some students feels like addressing it now, it would be wonderful.
+*	The third level blockchain is the ERM of an enabler.
+This one is very ambitious.
+As of today, DHAN Foundation, who supports the smallholder farmers in Tamil Nadu, manages the contributions and the payouts using **paper notebooks** and **paper envelopes of cash**.
+Their process is well proven and would be an immediately useful blockchain project.
+It has to interoperate with _Machu_ either via Cosmos or PolkaDot, or via a Chainlink oracle.
+This is the challenging part.
+This subject contains also a lot of potential side projects to handle incentives, to interface with Mobile money, to produce reporting tools that measures social impacts etc.

+## Potential Bootcamp Final Projects
+Here is a list of challenges that a blockchain programmer may want to address, to contribute to _Machu-Picchu_:
+*	MVP of the _Machu_ blockchain (basics): setting, modifying and querying the locations, simulating the interface with the other blockchains (damage assessment received from _Picchu_, the contribution and payment from and to the IBISA ERM);
+*	Reputation and incentive management of the _Picchu_ blockchain (DeFi);
+*	ERC-20 fungible reputation token management on the _Picchu_ blockchain (minting, burning, DEX);
+*	ERC-720 non-fungible token management of the culture fields on the _Machu_ blockchain (minting, burning);
+*	ERC-20 fungible token management of the mutual risk sharing contribution and compensation on the _Machu_ blockchain;
+*	Cosmos or PolkaDot interoperability bridge between _Machu_ and _Picchu_;
+*	Mobile payment for the members to contribute and receive compensation;
+*	Blockchain explorer of _Machu_ to report impact to donor institution, to analyse credit rating of members;
+*	etc.